 Students engaged in several strategies to help guide them to solving Iowa’s problem of too few wetlands: Plickers Pre-Assessment, Exit Slip, Cause/Effect graphic organizer, Paired Reading, Problem/Solution graphic organizer, Generative Sentence Writing, Summary Sentence Writing, and a KWL+ Chart.
 To help them solve the problem, they designed storyboards for a museum display that depicted characteristics of wetlands, as well as a potential solution.
 They wrote placards describing the artifacts in their museums.
 Students completed the Plickers Post-Assessment quiz and a self-assessment rubric about what they had learned, as well as about their efforts and contributions.

-Below is a photo of one of the museums.
+Below are two of the four museums.
 They show the interdependence in wetlands, where plants and animals depend on each other, and humans depend on the wetlands.
 Zeke, Lindley, and Holland shared information about their museum with the 1st, 4th, and 5th grade students and their teachers.